-Is Negotiation Better Than Litigation?team
+Is Negotiation Better Than Litigation?

 One of the most challenging decisions that parties often face while resolving disputes is whether to negotiate or litigate.
 While some people are naturally inclined towards litigation, negotiation can be a viable alternative in some situations.